sphinxteam/LowRAMP.jl/README.md

 To install, just write

-`Pkg.clone("git://github.com/sphinxteam/LowRAMP.jl.git"`.
+`Pkg.clone("git://github.com/sphinxteam/LowRAMP.jl.git")`.

 The module can then be loaded with `using LowRAMP`.

-A set of demo is also provided, just try include("test.jl")
+A set of demo is also provided, just try Pkg.test("LowRAMP");

 These equations are based on http://arxiv.org/abs/1503.00338 (ISIT 2015) and http://arxiv.org/abs/1507.03857 They follow from earlier works: